 The use of comprehensive time tracking enforces standard rate roles for all project members, based on salary ranges.
 All IT project members are allocated to projects and tasks, all managers and users are trained on new activities, and new reports are created for managers and activities.

 Due to improved processes and planning, the company has seen more than $2 million in capital savings and $2.6 million in expense savings.

-It has also improved prioritization of work and resources with a six- to 12-month view of resource planning activities.
+Resource management enabled the company to improve the prioritization of work and resources with a six- to 12-month view of resource planning activities.

-Lacking visibility into resources
+Case study: Lacking visibility into resources

 Governance was important, as was being able to forecast demand and capacity for accurate investment planning.
 With a half dozen internal delivery partners, the firm needed to look at how to best broaden its view to understand supply, demand, capacity, and systems.